miraabela/miraabela.github.io/essays/semanticui.md

 Without using a UI framework, creating a responsive website that adjusts according to the browser width and is mobile friendly is kind of a hassle and there are multiple ways to handle it.
 You would have to think about breakpoints and have separate styles for certain breakpoints.
 In Semantic UI, many of the elements and collections (containers, grids, images) already have that handled, although not perfect, but still convenient.

 ### Fast NON-STATIC, INTERACTIVE Prototypes
 With Semantic UI, I find the containers and grids especially useful for making a quick responsive wireframe of the site.
-Creating the structure of the site
+Creating the simple structure of the site is very

 ### Premade Elements
 The menus, dropdowns, buttons, labels, inputs, etc. are conveniently